-Each property name in this object SHALL be a versioned hierarchical string (§3.4.4.2).
+Each property name in this object SHALL be a versioned hierarchical string (§3.5.4.2).
 A result management system MAY use the property names to identify the method used to calculate the fingerprint.

-EXAMPLE: In this example, the producer has calculated a fingerprint using version 2 of a fingerprinting method it refers to as "contextRegionHash":
+EXAMPLE 1: In this example, the producer has calculated a fingerprint using version 2 of a fingerprinting method it refers to as "stableResultHash":

 {